-Since the cured antimicrobial is non-volatile, insoluble, and non-leaching, in theory the treatment should last for the life of the treated surface.
-In practice, the life of a treatment depends on a number of factors, not the least of which is surface preparation.
+Since the cured antimicrobial is non-volatile, insoluble, and non-leaching, in theory, the treatment should last for the life of the treated surface.
+In practice, the life of treatment depends on a number of factors, not the least of which is surface preparation.
 If you treat a dirty or unstable surface, when the dirt comes off or the surface is disturbed, the effectiveness of the antimicrobial will decrease.
-Abrasive or caustic (pH > 10.5) cleaners will also shorten effective life.
+Abrasive or caustic (pH > 10.5) cleaners will also shorten an effective life.
 In our experience, we have always guaranteed effectiveness for three years and have had no failures.

 Is there regrowth after treatment?

 AEGIS Antimicrobial, because of its unique chemistry, provides long-term protection against regrowth and future contamination on treated surfaces.
 Porous surfaces that are contaminated below the surface will occasionally experience some growth that breaks through a treated surface.

 What should the moisture content of walls be when preparing to apply the treatment?

 As long as there is no running water on the surface to be treated, AEGIS Antimicrobial will bond to the surface and provide protection.
 Preferably, the dryer the surface the better.
 To complete the chemical bonding of AEGIS Antimicrobial, it is important that the surfaces be dried after treatment.

 Will AEGIS Antimicrobial affect the cooling capacity of AC coils?